How To Get From Tamarindo to Monteverde

 What’s The Fastest Way to Get from Tamarindo to Monteverde?

-Now that we know how long it takes to get from Tamarindo to Monteverde using public transportation let’s talk about how to make this trip a lot faster.
+Now that we know how long it takes to get from Tamarindo to Monteverde using public transportation let’s talk about how to make this trip much faster.

 Driving is the fastest way to get from Tamarindo to Monteverde, which will take between 3 and 4 hours.
 A more precise estimate will depend on the traffic conditions and your experience driving around the country.
 On average, tourists take 4 hours to drive from Tamarindo to Monteverde.